thottiamrp/modernweb-2019dec9/Labs/Ch00-Intro/README.md

 # Chapter 0: Intro
 ## Objectives
-* Practice with Course Setup
+* Practice with Course Setup, VSCode and README.md files
-* Practice with VSCode and README.md files
+* Create a WIP directory that will not be tracked by GIT

 ### Estimated Completion Time
 10 minutes